SteveSyfuhs/KerbProxy3000/README.md

 ## Running

 Build the thing and as a result you should have a console application and a settings file.
-This settings file contains details processing proxy requests.
+This file contains settings used by the proxy to process requests.

+You can just start the proxy.
+It doesn't have any command line arguments.

+To kill the proxy hit CTRL+C.

+## Settings

 *ListenPort*: The port the proxy listens on.
 Defaults to 8000.
 Keep it above 1000 if you don't want to run as an administrator.